knowm/Datasets/README.md

-## Xeiam Datasets
+## Knowm Datasets

-Xeiam Datasets is a Java library for conveniently working with machine learning datasets.
+Knowm Datasets is a Java library for conveniently working with machine learning datasets.

 ## Description

 The philosophy of this open source project is simple - take several diverse datasets, which all have their own custom formats, and convert them all into a unified format with a unified API for accessing the data.
 Each module has a `RawData2DB` class, which parses the raw data and puts each data object into a file-based HSQLDB database.
 No separate database installation is necessary.
-The generated database files have been uploaded to Xeiam's Google Drive account [here](https://drive.google.com/folderview?id=0ByP7_A9vXm17VXhuZzBrcnNubEE&usp=sharing#list).
+The generated database files have been uploaded to Knowm's Google Drive account [here](https://drive.google.com/folderview?id=0ByP7_A9vXm17VXhuZzBrcnNubEE&usp=sharing#list).
 The data is accessed for client apps through a DAO class, with methods so easy, even a child could understand:

 Sample code: